Recovery of 21 cm BAO: a configuration-space correlation function analysis: Correlation function covariances

 The covariance of the $\mu$-wedge correlation function then reads \beq C \big( \xi_{\mu_1, \mu_2 }(r) , \xi_{\mu_1', \mu_2' }(r') \big) = \sum_{l,l'} \bar{\mathcal{L}}_l ( \mu_1, \mu_2 ) \bar{\mathcal{L}}_{l'} ( \mu_1', \mu_2' ) C_{ll'}(r,r'), \eeq where $C_{ll'}$ is given by the $r$-bin-averaged version of Eq.~\eqref{eq:Cllp_covmat}.
 We use up to $l=30$, although for the coarse wedge setting, much fewer multipoles are required.

 In Fig.~\ref{fig:muwedge_covmat}, we show the $\mu$-wedge covariance with $ R_{\rm beam} = 10 \, \MpcOh $ and $ k_{\rm fg} = 0.00364 \, \hOMpc $.
-As in Fig.~\ref{fig:wedge_correlation}, the results comes from a five-wedge configuration with each wedge of equal angular width.
+As in Fig.~\ref{fig:wedge_correlation}, the results come from a five-wedge configuration with each wedge of equal angular width.
 Note that there is strong cross covariance between the neighboring bins.
-Moreover, the covariance of the first bin and the last two bins are stronger, which are caused by the beam and foreground removal effects, respectively.
+Moreover, the covariance of the first bin and the last two bins is stronger, which is caused by the beam and foreground removal effects, respectively.